 Possible cyberattack at Winter Olympics as servers jam during opening ceremony

-Internet difficulties during the opening ceremony of the 2018 Winter Olympics in South Korea has prompted officials to investigate the possibility of a cyberattack.
+Internet difficulties during the opening ceremony of the 2018 Winter Olympics in South Korea have prompted officials to investigate the possibility of a cyberattack.

 Organizers noticed suspicious signs before and during the ceremony, the New York Times reported.
 A spokesman for the Pyeongchang Organizing Committee said technical issues affected some of their "non-critical systems" for a few hours Friday night.